markhenrick/markhenrick.github.io/src/_posts/2020-11-04-unraid-snapraid.md

 Unraid is more like a traditional RAID setup.
 Parity is written before returning "success" to the writing program.
 Normal reads on a healthy array only use one data disk, but when a disk fails the system will immediately start using the other disks to emulate it from parity, allowing you to continue using the whole array without interruption.
 Ironically this means that *Un*raid is more "real" RAID than Snap*RAID* IMO, since I consider high-availability to be the main purpose of RAID.

-This does mean that a file deleted from Unraid is deleted immediately, while SnapRAID allows you until the next sync to notice your mistake and restore it, however this should be considered a little bonus rather than something to rely on.
+This does mean that a file deleted from Unraid is deleted immediately, while SnapRAID allows you until the next sync to notice your mistake and restore it, although this is only certain to work if the mistake was confined to one disk (otherwise you may have deleted files from other disks which were providing each other with parity).
+This should be considered a little bonus rather than something to rely on.
 If you really need that, use a filesystem with proper snapshots like ZFS, and remember that snapshots and disk redundancy are still not a substitute for offsite backup.

 # The mover